riogu/fumo-lib/README.md

 # fumo-lib
+fumo-lib is a small, single header library that explores new C23 features to add compile-time type safety around C's unions and enums. it provides a std::variant implementation and a result type implementation. it also provides a match() and get_if() construct API to access the inner values of Result and Variant.

+fumo-lib makes use of some macro techniques to get close to the kind of generic code you would write in modern languages like C++. it is limited in its usecase but is very powerful, and cover many common usecases of generics.

 ## Goal
 the goal of fumo-lib is to experiment around what kind of typesafety you can obtain with modern C features.

-fumo-lib is a small, single header file that explores new C23 features to add compile-time type safety around C's unions and enums. it provides a std::variant implementation and a result type implementation. it also provides a match() and get_if() statement API to access the inner values of Result and Variant.

-fumo-lib makes use of some macro techniques to get close to the kind of generic code you would write in modern languages like C++. it is limited in its usecase but is very powerful, and cover many common usecases of generics.

 ## Features
 - [x] compile-time type safe unions (like std::variant in C++)
 - [x] compile-time safe Result types (inspired by Rust's Result)
-- [x] match() statement syntax to access contents of Result and Variant in a type safe way.
+- [x] match() construct syntax to access contents of Result and Variant in a type safe way.
-- [x] get_if() statement for type safe access to contents of Variant.
+- [x] get_if() construct for type safe access to contents of Variant.
 - [x] macro system that resembles generics from other languages (like C++)
 ## Quick example
 ```c